jruels/microservices-k8s/labs/LAB06-Skaffold.md

 ## Create Dockerfile

-Create a Dockerfile for the Spring Boot application:
+Create a Dockerfile for the Spring Boot application.
+You can either:
+- **Use VS Code**: Create a new file called `Dockerfile` in VS Code editor and add the contents below
+- **Use terminal**: Run the command below to create the file

 ```bash
 cat > Dockerfile << 'EOF'